aptos-labs/developer-docs/docs/move/book/abilities.md

 ### `store`

-The `store` ability allows values of types with this ability to exist inside of a struct (resource) in global storage, *but* not necessarily as a top-level resource in global storage.
+The `store` ability allows values of types with this ability to exist inside a struct (resource) in global storage, *but* not necessarily as a top-level resource in global storage.
 This is the only ability that does not directly gate an operation.
-Instead it gates the existence in global storage when used in tandem with `key`.
+Instead, it gates the existence in global storage when used in tandem with `key`.

 If a value has `store`, all values contained inside of that value have `store`